 It’s common to notice that the humidity indoors during the summertime is higher than other times of the year.
 Depending on how high the humidity level is, your home could feel uncomfortably stuffy.
 The amount of water vapor that’s present in the air is the relative humidity, and it is expressed as a percentage of the amount of moisture that’s in the air.
-The ideal indoor humidity during the summertime is recommended to be between 30 and 50 percent.
+The ideal indoor humidity during summer is recommended to be between 30 and 50 percent.

 During the summer the warmer air retains more moisture than it does during cooler seasons.
 That’s the reason the humidity level in the air during the summer is higher.
 Humidity can cause problems with your health and your home.
 That’s why it’s important to manage the humidity in your home.
 Let’s look at the reasons it’s important to have the right humidity levels in your home and to know what actions you can take when it is too high.